Torino wing-back Ola Aina hit with three-match ban | Goal.com

 His suspension will see him miss games against Fiorentina, Sampdoria and Parma, with the chance to return to Walter Mazzarri squad ahead of Cagliari clash on April 14.

-Aina, though, is on the sidelines after withdrawing from the Nigeria squad that will face Seychelles in an Africa Cup of Nations qualifiers and Egypt friendly on March 22 and 24 respectively.
+Aina, though, is on the sidelines and withdrew from the Nigeria squad that will face Seychelles in an Africa Cup of Nations qualifiers and Egypt friendly on March 22 and 24 respectively.
 The 22-year-old was replaced with Akwa United forward Ndifreke Effiong.